slatedocs/slate/source/includes/_endpoint-variable.md

 You may also include "values", which will create the column of data corresponding to this variable definition.
 See [Importing Data: Column-by-column](#column-by-column) for details and examples.

-You may instead also include an "expr" to derive a variable as a function of other variables.
+You may instead also include an "derivation" to derive a variable as a function of other variables.
 In this case, "type" is not required because it depends on the output of the specified derivation function.
 For details and examples, see [Deriving Variables](#deriving-variables).